 The next big ticket item is a car.
 I actually owned a circa 1971 car once and I can easily say cars are much better today.
 My 1971 car had an AM radio – not an AM/FM radio – just an AM radio.
 It got about eight miles per gallon and certainly didn’t have an airbag.
 The average 2011 car is safer, more fuel efficient, and much more reliable than the average 1971 car.
 Once again the 1971 product and 2011 product aren’t that comparable because the modern product is far superior.

 Movies costs more but we now have the option of easily watching movies on DVD or Blu-ray in the comfort of our own home.
 You can get them for as little as a dollar at Redbox or with promotions you can get them free.
-You can also get free movies from your local library or at sites such as Hulu online.
+You can also get free movies from your local library or at sites such as Hulu online or Hallmark movies.

 Stamps have gone from eight cents to forty-four cents but that is still a bargain.
 There isn’t much need for stamps today since letters have largely been replaced by email and billpay.
 In 2011 the average person doesn’t need to spend much money at all on postage.